nir9/itemslide/CONTRIBUTING.md

-#### All contributions are welcome with the following guidelines:
+### Pull requests

-1. Please do the changes to the plugin code in the /src files, and not in the /dist files.
+1. Please do the changes to the plugin code in the `/src` files, and not in the `/dist` files.
-2. To test your code use /tests.
+2. To test your code use `/tests/index.html`.
+3. Keep your pull request simple and avoid doing any unintended changes.

+This project is built using Browserify so if you want to contribute make sure you have a basic understanding of it.

 #### Building using Grunt

-You can build the src files into dist files using Grunt-

 Before starting make sure you have Node.js and grunt-cli installed on your system.